 Step 4: Await Judgement

 If the court rules in the landlord’s favor, a Judgment for Possession will be called the court.
-If the tenant fails to leave the premises after the judgment, the landlord may then pursue a Writ of Possession.
-This will authorize the sheriff to forcibly remove the tenant.
+If the tenant fails to leave the premises after the judgment, the landlord may pursue a Writ of Possession.
+This will authorize the sheriff to remove the tenant forcibly.

 Related North Carolina Court Forms